Skip to main content

 I cannot change the billing frequency This is expected.
 Loop does not support prepaid subscriptions through this integration.
 The billing frequency field is disabled and automatically synced to the delivery frequency.
 The upgrade was accepted but the subscription was not modified Before assuming failure, wait the full 24-hour sync window.
 If the subscription is still unchanged after 24 hours, the most common causes are:

-• The target selling plan does not exist in your Loop dashboard for the configured frequency.
+• You used Use an existing selling plan and the selected selling plan no longer exists in your Loop dashboard.
 Create the selling plan in Loop and retry.

 • Your API token is expired or lacks the required permissions.
 The token must have Read and Write access to Subscription contracts, Orders, and Selling plans.
 Go to Step 1: Connect provider, re-test your key, and check the error message for the specific missing scopes.